katruud/Arduino-AnalogToOSC-WiFi/README.md

 ## To do

-- Troubleshoot performance issues related to WiFi, test bluetooth?
+- Troubleshoot performance issues related to WiFi?
 - Develop portable power and mounting solution
 - Robustly mount flex sensor to shoe
 - Test other/cheaper SOC such as the [Nano 33 IoT](https://store-usa.arduino.cc/products/arduino-nano-33-iot-with-headers)